 TUIS complies with the Toshiba Group Responsible Minerals Sourcing Policy which prohibits the use of raw materials such as tin, tantalum, tungsten, and gold mined in the Democratic Republic of the Congo and its neighbouring countries which violate human rights.

 The Toshiba Group continuously investigates potential human rights risks in its business activities through reviews based on ISO26000, the international standard providing guidelines for corporate social responsibility.
-To monitor the implementation of Toshibaʼs human rights initiatives based on ISO26000, TUIS will continue to perform CSR surveys.

-The Toshiba TEC Group Standards of Conduct has been adopted by Group companies and is available in 15 languages.
+The Toshiba Tec Group Standards of Conduct has been adopted by Group companies and is available in 15 languages.
 Training on the Standards of Conduct is provided to Group employees to make the Standards of Conduct the guideline principles of our daily business activities.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending March 2021.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending March 2023.

-This statement was approved by the members of the board on 20th April 2021.
+This statement was approved by the members of the board on 31st July 2023.